kishoreabc/multimodal-capstone/README.md

-# Multimodal Search Application
+# EchoVault – Voice-Powered Memory Assistant

-A powerful search system that allows users to find jewelry items using text, images, and handwriting (OCR).
+A powerful search system that allows users to find fashion items using text, images, and handwriting (OCR).
 This application leverages advanced AI models for semantic understanding and retrieval.

 ## Features